 Also, sometimes the layers would completely shift.
 This wasn’t due to a file problem, as it would happen randomly at different heights.
 We think it may be caused by the cables on the 3D printer’s arm blocking the head from moving.

 Another inconvenience: bizarre screen display.
 One day we turned the 3D printer on to find the screen display completely bugged.
 This is apparently a common issue for users, who either experience the display bug or end up with a completely black screen.

-The solution is to remove the black side panel from the 3D printer, and take out the SD card from the back of the screen.
-Then, delete the files on the card and replace them with downloaded files available on Geeetech forum.
+The solution is to remove the black side panel from the 3D printer and take out the SD card from the back of the screen.
+Then, delete the files on the card and replace them with downloaded files available on the Geeetech forum.
 Put the SD card back, and turn the 3D printer on.